Playing at your home field should always be an advantage.

 Student Coach Program

-Join a select group of students learning to lead through sports.
-The HFA Student Coach Program gives you real coaching experience, access to coaching licensure, leadership training, and a chance to make an impact in your community.
+The HFA Student Coach Program gives high school students real coaching experience, leadership training, and a chance to make a difference in their own neighborhoods.

 The Student Coach Experience: